tsilva/curriculum-vitae/README.md

 - **Duration:** 2003 - 2006 · 3 years
 - **Role:** Software Developer

-TODO: explain how I did it to get money
+As my first avenue of income, during college, got quite a bit of experience doing freelance projects with worldwide clients via the Rent-a-Coder service (going  by the name "

-Extensive experience in freelance projects with worldwide clients via the Rent-a-Coder service (working by the name of Chronosync Developments), at the time ranked in the 99% percentile of overall customer rating.
+Chronosync Developments"), at the time ranked in the 99% percentile of overall customer rating.
 Learned a lot of skills, among which: requirement elicitation and management, negotiation, and personal marketing.

 - Profile: https://www.exhedra.com/RentACoder/SoftwareCoders/showBioInfo_lngAuthorId_860960.html